stanmaz/BBOalert/README.md

     … code part 2 for option B
     Option

+Sometimes it is useful to insert a separator between different groups of options.
+To achieve is declare a dummy option ending with the @s tag.
+The separator should be immediately followed by a regular option record.Example :

+    Option,Overcalls@s
+    Option,vs1NT Strong
+    .... some code

+This will create a supplementary button with centered "Overcalls" text at cyan background.

 ### Partnership options

 Let us assume that you play different conventions with different partners.
 The option selector enables you to use certain options only when playing with a given partner.
 Example : you play weak NT with John and standard NT with Joe.
 This affects the NT rebid after the opening in a minor.
 The BBO user-id's of your partners can be specified in supplementary fields of the Options record.
 More than one name is allowed separated by a comma.
 When two user-id's separated by a + are specified with an option and both players are present, the option is activated automatically.
 Sample data :